curist/static-markup-template/README.md

 # The markup

-Markups are in the form of either one of the expression below
+Markups are in the form of either one of the expressions below
 ```js
 [ tagName ]
 [ tagName, attrs ]